opendcs/opendcs/docs/source/start-decoding.rst

 Sample Messages: Copy any one of the lines from the code block below and see how the fixed length decoding statements work.

+Sample Messages:  Example where the date is 2 characters long.

 ::